 Keeping accurate accounts can help you work out how much you have spent on similar activities in the past.
 If you need the money to start something new, make sure you have done some research to find out how much each aspect of the project will cost.

 Using your budget, you can arrive at an overall fundraising target.
 This will help you decide best how to raise the money.
 You will also need a target figure and a specific budget for each fundraising activity.

 Once you have an overall fundraising target, you need to think about how to raise the money.
 There are several ways to do this:

 Which route you decide to take depends largely on how much money you have to raise, and how many people you have available to do the work.

-You can also have items made, such as baseball caps, stickers, pens, or keyrings.
+You can also have items made, such as baseball caps, pens, or key-rings.

 Before doing this it is worth thinking about where you are going to be able to sell your products, and who you are going to sell them to.
-Are you going to have a stall at your own, or another group's, event?
+Are you going to have a stall at your own, or another group’s, event?
 Are you going to rely on personal contacts?
-Some supportive shops may take some to sell - but they may ask for a percentage of the 'profit' for doing this.
+Some supportive shops may take some to sell – but they may ask for a percentage of any money you take in for doing this.

-Remember that, whatever you are selling, you are bound to end up with some left over, so allow for this when you decide on a price.
+Remember that, whatever you are selling, you are likely to end up with some left over, so allow for this when you decide on a price.